1bharath-yadav/AIkonsole/README.md

 # 🚀AIkonsole: Integrate Gemini with Konsole on Arch Linux! 🐧

-### Welcome to AIkonsole!
+ Welcome to AIkonsole!
 This project allows you to run the Gemini in Konsole on your Arch Linux setup.
 Whether you're looking to enhance your terminal experience or just automate tasks with the power of AI, AIkonsole has got you covered!

 ## 🌟 Features

-    🔑 Gemini API integration in your Konsole.
-    💻 Works perfectly with KDE on Arch Linux.
+    🔑 Gemini API integration in your Konsole or any other terminal 💻 Works perfectly with KDE on Arch Linux.

 ## 📝 Installation Instructions